-ECON 103 Principles of Microeconomics Three Credits LA
+Principles of Microeconomics

-A course dealing with the analysis of supply and demand; the evolution of markets and institutions; price behavior under both competitive and monopolistic conditions; demand and utility; equilibrium of the firm; marginal analysis and production theory; returns to the factors of production.
+A course dealing with the analysis of supply and demand.
+Topics covered include the basic functioning of a free-enterprise economy; the evolution of markets and institutions; price behavior under both competitive and monopolistic conditions; demand and utility; equilibrium of the firm; marginal analysis and production theory; returns to the factors of production.
 [Formerly ECON 102.]
 Offered primarily in the fall.

-ECON 104 Principles of Macroeconomics
+Principles of Macroeconomics